KarlMeierMattern/Full-Stack/JS-notes.md

 		button1.onclick = myFunction;
 - The `innerText` property controls the text that appears in an HTML element.
-- Example: change the text of the p element from "Demo" content to "Hello World" when the button is clicked.
+- Example: change the text of the p element from "Demo" content to "Hello World".
+Useful when this is preceeded with a button click.

 		<p id="info">Demo content</p>